 Strikingly beautiful, with glorious white-sand beaches lapped by warm, brilliant-blue waters, the three Gili Islands just off the northwest coast of Lombok are a magnet for visitors.
 Of the three, Gili Trawangan best fits the image of “party island”, with heaps of accommodation, restaurants and nightlife.
 The smallest of the islands, Gili Meno, has no nightlife and is known as the “honeymoon island” for its secluded atmosphere.
 Closest to the mainland is Gili Air which offers a mix of the two, with plenty of facilities in the south and more peace elsewhere.
-It’s worth noting that there’s no fresh water on any of the islands – showers are salinated, except in the more upmarket resorts which transport the water by boat from the mainland.

 A similar oval shape to Gili Trawangan, Gili Meno is much smaller, about 2km long and just over 1km wide.
 This is the most tranquil island of the three, with a small local population, no nightlife and arguably the best beaches, as less space is taken up by fishing boats and hawkers (although unfortunately the few hawkers there are here are even more persistent than most).
 It takes a couple of hours to stroll around the island.
 There’s a bird park in the middle of the island (Taman Burung) that’s worth a visit; it houses three hundred tropical birds.